derekle/Video-Player-App/README.md

 # INSTALLATION

--download this repo, and navigate to ./backend
+- download this repo, and navigate to ./backend
--type: <rails s> into your console to start the server -open up ./frontend/index.html in your preferred browser
+- type: <rails s> into your console to start the server
+- open up ./frontend/index.html in your preferred browser

 # Acknowledgements